JonesLim/MyQuiz/README.md

 The app's design follows **Material Design** guidelines for a clean and intuitive interface.
 The design prioritizes user-friendly navigation and responsiveness across different devices.

-### **Wireframes and Prototypes**

-Wireframes and prototypes were created to visualize the layout and user flow before implementation.

 ## **Setup Instructions**

 ### **Prerequisites**